 The National Careers Service provides careers advice and information to people of all ages.
 You can access free support online, over the telephone and face to face.
 They provide free resources such as

-- a Skills Health Check to help you to identify your skills, strengths and gaps
+- a skills assessment to help you to identify your skills, strengths and gaps

 Jobcentre Plus can help you to find a job, get back in to work, or set up your own business.

 VONNE has voluntary sector vacancies across the North East.